 While Lewis still showed signs of those numerous flaws that have one wondering, for the most part he got on with the job in hand and his tally of 11 wins was more than enough to secure that elusive second title.

-Up against a teammate who had clearly been underrated previously, Lewis showed that bulldog spirit we have grown used to over the years, the Briton seeming to relish attacking as opposed to defending.
+Up against a teammate who had clearly been underrated previously - or was much of that criticism really aimed at Michael Schumacher - Lewis showed that bulldog spirit we have grown used to over the years, the Briton seeming to relish attacking as opposed to defending.
 Recovering from his engine failure in the season opener, Lewis hit back with a string of four successive wins, whilst events in Belgium only spurred him on to a run of five successive wins.

 Surprisingly, he was out-classed by his teammate on Saturday afternoons but for the most part did a better job of things next day.